Shiiedaa/DLSS-env/README.md

 Deep learning-based video frame interpolation
-NVIDIA DLSS frame generation uses the GPU to generate frames We will train the RIFE model from scratch on the CPU and build the full pipeline for the video interpolation
+NVIDIA DLSS frame generation uses the GPU to generate frames We will use the pretrained RIFE model on the CPU and build the full pipeline for the video interpolation

 #Structure
-`data` - dataset with test images
+`frames` - dataset with test images
 `outputs` - the generated frames from test images `videos` - videos files
 `models` - RIFE model